MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsection{KTH Human Action}

-The KTH dataset~\cite{schuldt2004recognizing} contains 6 human actions (walking, jogging, running, boxing, hand waving, and hand clapping), performed by 25 subjects in 4 different scenarios: outdoors, outdoors with scale variations, outdoors with different clothes, and indoors.
-All sequences are shot on a homogeneous background using a static camera with a frame rate of 25fps.
-The raw sequence is downsampled to a spatial resolution of $160\times120$ pixels, with an average length of 4 seconds.
-In this paper, we only select action categories with a large range of motion (walking, jogging, and running).
-We resize the video frames into 88 × 88 pixels and crop the frame based on the text provided in the dataset to ensure that humans always appear in the image.
-We use persons 1-16 for training and 17-25 for testing.
-During the training and testing phase, the sliding window for all actions is 20, and we use 10 frames to predict the next 10 frames, and the stride for walking and jogging is 10 while running is 3.
+The KTH dataset~\cite{schuldt2004recognizing} consists of six human actions, including boxing, hand clapping, hand waving, running, jogging, and walking, executed by 25 participants in four distinct scenarios, namely indoors, outdoors, outdoors with various clothing, outdoors with scale variations.
+For this study, we solely select actions that involve a significant range of motion, such as running, jogging, and walking.
+The video frames are resized to $88 \times 88$ pixels and the frames are cropped to ensure the human subjects are consistently visible.
+Individuals 1 to 16 are used for training, while those numbered 17 to 25 are used for testing.
+The sliding window for all actions is set to 20, where the first 10 frames are used to predict the next 10 frames.
+The stride for jogging and walking is set to be 10, while for running, it is 3.